CsillaFarkas/ParetoPick-R/README.md

   * allow user to change labels reflecting for altered scale

 * Visualising tab:
-  * add explanation textbox outlining significance of 0 to 1 and absolute range
   * add one plot of map with measure frequency, percentage of implemented across current selection

 * Configure tab